razvanred/UniUD/Cavasin/interactive 3d graphics/algebra.md

 The points $P_0,\ldots,P_k$ of an affine space are affinely independent if and only if, the vectors $\overrightarrow{P_0P_1},\ldots,\overrightarrow{P_0P_k}$ are linearly independent $\forall P_0\in A$.Equivalently, $k$ points in an affine space are affinely independent iff the smallest affine subspace containing them has dimension $k-1$.

-* two points are affinely independent if and only if they are distinct
+* Two points are affinely independent if and only if they are distinct
-* three points are affinely independent if and only if they are not collinear
+* Three points are affinely independent if and only if they are not collinear
-* four points are affinely independent if and only if they are not coplanar
+* Four points are affinely independent if and only if they are not coplanar

 ### Affine combination, Convex combination